The 10 Best Roots Music Records of 2018 So Far

 Peter Rowan can document his lineage all the way back to Bill Monroe, who hired him as a Blue Grass Boy in the early 1960s.
 In addition to employment and teaching, Monroe introduced Rowan to Carter Stanley, whose voice and songs provided Rowan a second foundational stone.
 That 1965 meeting is the subject of this album’s title song, and from the awakening essayed in the song’s spoken verses, it’s clear that that personal connection informed everything Rowan has done ever since. — Hyperbolium

 Sarah Shook’s musical influences are obvious as her angsty lyrics are set into a classic country rubric complete with pedal steel and a touch of alt-country via the electric guitar.
 The songs are short and punchy, three to four-minute pieces that would fit into the Opry without question, though painted in darker shades than even Hank managed to pull from his palate before he got his ass fired.
 It’s like Lucinda Williams backed up Waymore’s Outlaws, with Lu still looking under rocks for her joy.
-And it’s this combination of bounding, high-spirited music with Shook’s bleak outlook and often flat-voiced delivery that makes these songs on Years so compelling. — Jason D. "Diesel" Hamad
+And it’s this combination of bounding, high-spirited Roots Music with Shook’s bleak outlook and often flat-voiced delivery that makes these songs on Years so compelling. — Jason D. “Diesel” Hamad

 Luke Winslow-King may have left New Orleans behind, but his new record Blue Mesa may be his most NOLA-inflected work yet.
 Following 2016’s dark and brooding I’m Glad Trouble Don’t Last Always, Blue Mesa finds Winslow-King in a different place than he was during the creation of Trouble.
-In fact, Blue Mesa serves as a kind of road map of where he’s been in his life — the places that raised him musically and all the incredible art he’s been exposed to since his early days as a musician.
+In fact, Blue Mesa serves as a kind of road map of where he’s been in his life — the places that raised him musically and all the incredible art he’s been exposed to since his early days as a Roots Music.
 It has the old-fashioned ragtag New Orleans sound on songs like “You’ve Got Mine” (a collaboration with “Washboard” Lissa Driscoll) and the swaggering party “Leghorn Women.”
 The bluesy influence of his Northern Michigan roots comes through on the wistful “Better for Knowing You.”
 The boisterous “Chicken Dinner” is a hybrid with its repetitive verses and perfectly choreographed horns.
 It’s playful and celebratory and makes you feel better for having listened to it. — Maeri Ferguson

 The Wood Brothers insist that their latest release is their purest.
 That might be true in terms of brotherly togetherness, but the sound is still the same eclectic mix of funk, country, roots rock, and blues that brother Oliver has been dishing up since his King Johnson days.
 Utilizing several studios in Nashville and four engineers, the band’s sixth studio album is all over the place thematically, but still remains firmly anchored in the Woods’ country-funk-bloozey backyard. — Grant Britt